neondatabase/website/content/docs/extensions/extensions-intro.md

 <DetailIconCards>

-<a href="https://postgis.net/docs/Extras.html#Address_Standardizer" description="Normalizes and standardizes postal addresses within Postgres" icon="app-store">address_standardizer</a>
+<a href="https://postgis.net/docs/Extras.html#Address_Standardizer" description="A signle-line address parser that takes an input address and normalizes it based on a set of rules" icon="app-store">address_standardizer</a>

-<a href="https://postgis.net/docs/Extras.html#Address_Standardizer" description="Provides U.S. address standardization data for use with the address_standardizer extension" icon="app-store">address_standardizer_data_us</a>
+<a href="https://postgis.net/docs/Extras.html#Address_Standardizer" description="A packaged extension that contains data for standardizing US addresses for use with the address_standardizer extension" icon="app-store">address_standardizer_data_us</a>

-<a href="/docs/extensions/citext" description="Supports case-insensitive text data types, facilitating case-insensitive comparisons in Postgres" icon="app-store">citext</a>
+<a href="/docs/extensions/citext" description="Provides a case-insensitive character string type that internally calls lower when comparing values in Postgres" icon="app-store">citext</a>

-<a href="https://www.postgresql.org/docs/16/cube.html" description="Supports multidimensional cube data types for complex data structures in Postgres" icon="app-store">cube</a>
+<a href="https://www.postgresql.org/docs/16/cube.html" description="Implements the cube data type for representing multidimensional cubes in Postgres" icon="app-store">cube</a>

-<a href="https://www.postgresql.org/docs/16/earthdistance.html" description="Calculates great-circle distances on the surface of the Earth directly within Postgres" icon="app-store">earthdistance</a>
+<a href="https://www.postgresql.org/docs/16/earthdistance.html" description="Provides cube-based and point-based approaches to calculating great circle distances on the surface of the Earth" icon="app-store">earthdistance</a>

-<a href="/docs/extensions/hstore" description="Enables storage and manipulation of sets of key-value pairs within a single Postgres value" icon="app-store">hstore</a>
+<a href="/docs/extensions/hstore" description="Implements an hstore data type for storing and manipulating sets of key-value pairs within a single Postgres value" icon="app-store">hstore</a>

-<a href="https://www.postgresql.org/docs/16/intagg.html" description="Supports integer aggregation and provides additional aggregate functions for Postgres" icon="app-store">intagg</a>
+<a href="https://www.postgresql.org/docs/16/intagg.html" description="Provides an integer aggregator and enumerator for Postgres" icon="app-store">intagg</a>

 <a href="https://www.postgresql.org/docs/16/intarray.html" description="Offers functions and operators for manipulating and searching arrays of integers within Postgres" icon="app-store">intarray</a>

-<a href="https://www.postgresql.org/docs/16/isn.html" description="Implements data types for several International Standard Numbers (ISNs), including ISBNs and ISSNs, in Postgres" icon="app-store">isn</a>
+<a href="https://www.postgresql.org/docs/16/isn.html" description="Implements data types for international product numbering standards: EAN13, UPC, ISBN (books), ISMN (music), and ISSN (serials)" icon="app-store">isn</a>

-<a href="https://www.postgresql.org/docs/16/ltree.html" description="Supports data structures for representing labels of tree-like structures, enabling hierarchical data storage in Postgres" icon="app-store">ltree</a>
+<a href="https://www.postgresql.org/docs/16/ltree.html" description="Provides data types for representing labels of data stored in a hierarchical tree-like structure and supports operators, functions, and indexes for searching through label trees" icon="app-store">ltree</a>

+<a href="https://github.com/supabase/pg_graphql" description="Adds GraphQL support to your Postgres database, allowing any programming language that can connect to your database to query via GraphQL" icon="app-store">pg_graphql</a>

 <a href="https://github.com/iCyberon/pg_hashids" description="Enables the generation of short, unique hash ids from integers, useful for obfuscating internal ids" icon="app-store">pg_hashids</a>

-<a href="https://github.com/supabase/pg_jsonschema" description="Validates JSON documents against JSON Schema definitions directly in Postgres" icon="app-store">pg_jsonschema</a>
+<a href="https://github.com/supabase/pg_jsonschema" description="Provides support for JSON schema validation on json and jsonb data types in Postgres" icon="app-store">pg_jsonschema</a>

-<a href="https://github.com/fboulnois/pg_uuidv7" description="Implements the UUIDv7 standard in Postgres, providing globally unique identifiers with temporal ordering" icon="app-store">pg_uuidv7</a>
+<a href="https://github.com/fboulnois/pg_uuidv7" description="Enables creating valid UUID Version 7 values in Postgres, providing globally unique identifiers with temporal ordering" icon="app-store">pg_uuidv7</a>

-<a href="https://github.com/pksunkara/pgx_ulid" description="Provides functions to generate and work with ULID (Universally Unique Lexicographically Sortable Identifiers) in Postgres." icon="app-store">pgx_ulid</a>
+<a href="https://github.com/pksunkara/pgx_ulid" description="A full-featured extension for generating and working with ULID (Universally Unique Lexicographically Sortable Identifiers) in Postgres." icon="app-store">pgx_ulid</a>

-<a href="https://www.postgresql.org/docs/16/seg.html" description="Supports the storage and manipulation of line segments or floating-point ranges, useful for geometric and scientific applications." icon="app-store">seg</a>
+<a href="https://www.postgresql.org/docs/16/seg.html" description="Implements the seg data type for storage and manipulation of line segments or floating-point ranges, useful for geometric and scientific applications." icon="app-store">seg</a>

-<a href="https://www.postgresql.org/docs/16/tablefunc.html" description="Contains functions that return tables, including crosstab, which can pivot row data into columns dynamically." icon="app-store">tablefunc</a>
+<a href="https://www.postgresql.org/docs/16/tablefunc.html" description="Contains functions that return tables (multiple rows), including crosstab, which can pivot row data into columns dynamically." icon="app-store">tablefunc</a>

 <a href="https://www.postgresql.org/docs/16/unaccent.html" description="A text search dictionary that removes accents from characters, simplifying text search in Postgres." icon="app-store">unaccent</a>

-<a href="https://github.com/df7cb/postgresql-unit" description="Supports the storage, manipulation, and calculation of scientific units, enhancing Postgres capabilities for scientific data." icon="app-store">unit</a>
+<a href="https://github.com/df7cb/postgresql-unit" description="Implements a data type for SI units, plus byte for storage, manipulation, and calculation of scientific units, enhancing Postgres capabilities for scientific data." icon="app-store">unit</a>

 <a href="https://www.postgresql.org/docs/16/uuid-ossp.html" description="Provides functions to generate universally unique identifiers (UUIDs) in Postgres, supporting various UUID standards." icon="app-store">uuid-ossp</a>

-<a href="https://www.postgresql.org/docs/current/xml2.html" description="Enables XML data manipulation and XPath queries directly within Postgres, facilitating XML data processing." icon="app-store">xml2</a>
+<a href="https://www.postgresql.org/docs/current/xml2.html" description="Enables XPath queries and XSLT functionality directly within Postgres, facilitating XML data processing." icon="app-store">xml2</a>

 </DetailIconCards>